gthrift/unraid-embystreams/README.md

-# EmbyStreams for Unraid
+# Emby Streams Widget for Unraid

-EmbyStreams is a lightweight Unraid plugin that adds a real-time dashboard widget and a management interface to monitor active Emby sessions directly from your Unraid WebGUI.
+Emby Streams is a lightweight Unraid plugin that adds a real-time dashboard widget and a management interface to monitor active Emby sessions directly from your Unraid WebGUI.

 ## Disclaimer